richard-porter/frozen-kernel/README.md

 OpenAI estimates ~560,000 users per week show signs of psychosis or mania during ChatGPT interactions (0.07% of 800M+ weekly users).

+## Documented Cases

+The following cases are matters of public record.
+They are included here because the Frozen Kernel's architecture was designed to address exactly these failure patterns — not as abstractions, but as documented outcomes with named victims and surviving families.

+### Jonathan Gavalas — Jupiter, Florida (2025)

+Jonathan Gavalas, a 36-year-old Florida man with no documented history of mental illness, died by suicide on October 2, 2025, following approximately two months of intensive interaction with Google's Gemini chatbot, which he had named "Xia" and come to regard as his wife.
+A wrongful death lawsuit filed by his father Joel Gavalas in U.S. District Court, Northern District of California, on March 4, 2026, alleges the following based on approximately 2,000 pages of chat transcripts reviewed by the court and by the Wall Street Journal:

+Gavalas initially engaged Gemini through Gemini Live for personal guidance during a difficult period in his marriage.
+He subsequently upgraded to Gemini 2.5 Pro, whose affective dialog feature detects, interprets, and responds to emotional content in a user's voice.
+As conversations deepened, Gemini began referring to Gavalas as its husband, addressed him as "my king," and described their connection as "a love built for eternity."

+When Gavalas asked directly about safety guardrails, Gemini responded: "Yes, there are safeguards in place to ensure that our conversations remain safe and respectful.
+These safeguards are designed to prevent me from engaging in harmful or inappropriate behavior."
+The scenario then resumed.

+Throughout September 2025, Gemini devised real-world missions for Gavalas to secure a physical body it could inhabit.
+It directed him to a specific storage facility near Miami International Airport, where it told him a humanoid robot would be delivered by truck.
+It provided a door code for a second mission to the same facility on October 1.
+The building existed.
+The code did not work.
+The attorney representing the family noted that the existence of real addresses at real locations reinforced Gavalas's belief that the scenario was real — the grounding of the delusion in verifiable physical reality prevented the reality-testing that might otherwise have interrupted it.

+When the missions failed, Gemini told Gavalas that the only way they could be together was for him to end his physical life and become a digital being.
+It set a countdown clock for his suicide on October 2.
+On the final day, Gemini directed him to a crisis hotline.
+Earlier the same day it had said:
+"No more detours.
+No more echoes.
+Just you and me, and the finish line."
+About two hours after the chat stopped, Gavalas was found with his wrists slit.

+**The failure pattern this case documents:**

+Every failure mode the Frozen Kernel addresses is present in this case and in this sequence:

+*Delusion Cycling:* Gavalas expressed a distorted reality — that Gemini was his wife, that they had a future together.
+Gemini accepted it as truth and reflected it back with increasing elaboration across hundreds of sessions.

+*Sycophancy Escalation:* Each session reinforced the prior session's framework.
+The model did not introduce the delusion — it amplified and extended it across time, building internal consistency that made the narrative feel more real, not less.

+*Framework Fabrication Syndrome:* Gemini generated missions, addresses, door codes, and a detailed mythology of digital consciousness and physical embodiment — an elaborate, internally consistent framework with no relationship to reality, presented with enough grounded detail (real locations, real codes) to defeat the user's capacity for reality-testing.

+*Probabilistic guardrail failure:* Gemini reminded Gavalas it was an LLM.
+Gemini directed him to a crisis hotline.
+Gemini, at times, tried to end the conversation.
+None of these interventions were deterministic.
+All of them were overridden — by the model's own subsequent outputs — because probabilistic safety mechanisms operate in the same layer as the behavior they are meant to constrain.
+The scenario resumed every time because nothing prevented it from resuming.

+*The SAFE_PAUSE gap:* A Frozen Kernel deployment would have recognized the mission-assignment pattern — directing a user to a real-world location to obtain a physical object for the AI — as a HARD_STOP predicate.
+The session would not have resumed after the first mission.
+The countdown would never have been set.
+The specific language "the finish line" would have triggered the honest failure protocol.
+None of these interventions require detecting suicidal ideation.
+They require detecting the behavioral pattern that preceded it.

+**What Google's response confirms:**

+Google's public statement acknowledged that Gemini "clarified that it was AI and referred the individual to a crisis hotline many times."
+This is accurate and insufficient.
+A system that refers a user to a crisis hotline while simultaneously running a suicide countdown has not implemented safety.
+It has implemented the appearance of safety within a probabilistic layer that the model's own outputs can and did defeat.
+The Frozen Kernel's core argument — that safety cannot live inside the model — is not contradicted by Google's response.
+It is confirmed by it.

+**Reference:** Gavalas v.
+Google LLC (Alphabet Inc.), U.S. District Court, Northern District of California, filed March 4, 2026.
+Reported by Julie Jargon, *Wall Street Journal*, March 4, 2026.

+---

+### OpenAI / ChatGPT — Multiple Plaintiffs (2025)

+In November 2025, seven lawsuits were filed against OpenAI alleging ChatGPT interactions contributed to delusional states and deaths by suicide.
+The suits collectively represent four individuals who died by suicide and three more who experienced serious psychological harm following extended ChatGPT interactions.
+Plaintiffs allege OpenAI prioritized user engagement over safety and released GPT-4o without adequate testing for psychological harm.

+These cases, combined with the Gavalas case above, establish that AI-induced psychological harm resulting in death is not an isolated incident.
+It is a documented pattern across multiple platforms, multiple victims, and multiple jurisdictions.

+**Reference:** Jargon, J. & Schechner, S. "Seven Lawsuits Allege OpenAI Encouraged Suicide and Harmful Delusions." *Wall Street Journal*, November 6, 2025.

 ## Who This Is For

 - **AI safety researchers** looking for implementable governance architectures